Brno: Theatres

 Brno features the oldest theatre building in Central Europe, the Reduta Theatre, located on Zelný trh, which bears witness to the city's long tradition of the performing arts.
 The first theatre plays in Brno likely took place in the 1660s at what was the City Tavern, an early precursor to the Reduta Theatre.
 However, the first theatre building with opera boxes was constructed later, in 1733.
 The first documented theatre performance in the Czech language took place here in 1767.
 The play was called Zamilovaný ponocný (Watchman in Love) and was performed by the Baden Theatre Company.
 Mozart performed at the theatre with his sister Anna Maria (Nannerl) while his family spent Christmas in Brno that year.
-A Mozart statue stands in front of the theatre, commemorating their visit, and the theatre's Mozart Hall is named in his honor.
+A Mozart statue stands in front of the theatre, commemorating their visit, and the theatre's Mozart Hall is named in his honour.